freewind/kotlin-angularjs/README.md

 Although there are some issue to use Kotlin to work with Angularjs, but it works and I'm feeling good.
 I think it will be better and better in the near future.

+I'm new to Kotlin, the code is not very good.
+Please help me to improve it, thank you ~